 How to Clean a Wheelchair Frame

 Once you have stripped the wheelchair down so there is no easily-damaged fabric on it, you will need to clean the frame.
-This is best done using a lint-free cloth soaked in detergent.
+This is best done using a lint-free cloth soaked in a mild detergent.

-Wipe down the whole of the frame, working slowly and methodically.
+Wipe down the whole wheelchair frame, working slowly and methodically.
 Pay attention to all those nuts, joints, crevices and moving parts.
 It’s particularly important that you clean those areas, but it can be tricky to get them all.
 Use a toothbrush if you have to.
 Compressed air can also be handy for dislodging dust, but in most cases a toothbrush will do the same thing and costs less money.

 Wipe the chair down with a second, dry cloth after you are done, to remove any liquid residue and reduce the risk of corrosion.